huubl/lazyframe/README.md

 ### Why is it advanced?

 The original [Lazyframe library](https://github.com/vb/lazyframe) from [Viktor Bergehall](https://github.com/vb) is good as it is.
-But there are some things missing, that we needed to, so we created our own deviation.
+But there are some things missing, that we needed, so we created our own deviation.

 ####What did we add or are we planning to add:

+* move to a modern and fast build stack with vite
 * added codepen as a vendor
 * remove vine, as it does not exist anymore
 * use IntersectionObserver instead of the old and slow scroll event listener